Introduction of Lean to Roof

 If you are planning to build a new house then it is very important that you should select one of the best roof for your structure because roof is one of the most important parts of the structure which protects the structure from rain, sunlight and aggressive environmental conditions.

-Lean-to roof is one of the best and most commonly used roofs for the structure.
 The lean-to roof is very easy to construct and economical as compared to the other types of roofs.

 What is Lean to Roof?

-A lean to roof can be defined as a roof that has only a single slope with its upper edge adjoining a wall or a building.
 It is a simplest type of pitched roof which is also known as the sloping roof.

 Lean-to roof is one of the commonly used roofs for covering the various types of structures.
 The Lean-to roof is also known as one side roof because it is generally used to cover one side of the structure such as verandah.